 Nadia Iqbal, ’22

-Nadia Iqbal is a junior majoring in Leadership Studies and PPEL (Political Science, Philosophy, Economics, & Law) with a concentration in Philosophy.
+Nadia Iqbal is a junior majoring in Leadership Studies and PPEL (Philosophy, Politics, Economics, & Law) with a concentration in Philosophy.
 She is from Queens, NY and is planning to go to law school.
 She is very proud to be left-handed, and loves mushrooms more than anything else.

 Interested in joining our team?